pattonsgirl/CEG3120/Projects/Project0.1/README.md

 Give a basic guide for forming a GitHub Action workflow.
 Cover the following basics:

+- Where workflow files need to be set up to be enabled
+- A method for archving workflow files
 - Format of a workflow file
+- A sample default trigger
+- Where to find information on additional triggers
+- A sample job
+- Where to find information about runners
+- Where to peruse the GitHub Action Marketplace

 ## Command Line Docker